Green Bay Packers vs. Detroit Lions NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Green Bay and its opponents have gone over the current 44.5-point total in 10 of 16 games this season.
+- Green Bay's games this season have gone over 44.5 points 10 of 16 times.

-- Detroit and its opponents have combined to score more than 44.5 points in eight of 16 games this season.
+- Detroit's games have gone over 44.5 points in eight of 16 chances this season.

-- The combined points per game average of the two teams, 44.3, is 0.2 points fewer than Sunday's over/under.
+- Sunday's over/under is 0.2 points higher than the combined 44.3 PPG average of the two teams.

-- The 48.2 points per game these two squads have allowed their opponents to score this season are 3.7 more than the 44.5 over/under in this contest.
+- This contest's over/under is 3.7 points fewer than the 48.2 these two squads combine to give up per game in 2021.

 Packers stats and trends

-- The Packers have been favored by 3.5 points or more 10 times this season and are 7-3 ATS in those contests.
+- In Green Bay's 16 games this year, it has 12 wins against the spread.

-- Green Bay's games this year have hit the over on seven of 16 set point totals (43.8%).
+- The Packers are 7-3 ATS when favored by 3.5 points or more this season.

-- Green Bay is 5-2 against the spread and 6-1 overall this season when the team records more than 27.3 points.
+- The Packers put up 26.3 points per game, comparable to the 27.3 per matchup the Lions surrender.

-- In games that Green Bay piles up over 379.9 yards, the team is 5-1 against the spread and 5-1 overall.
+- Green Bay is 5-2 against the spread and 6-1 overall in games when it scores more than 27.3 points.

-- This year, the Packers have 10 turnovers, six fewer than the Lions have takeaways (16).
+- When Green Bay piles up more than 379.9 yards, the team is 5-1 against the spread and 5-1 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Lions.